supervision-systems-development/graph-models/README.md

 ` nil | t(-5,1),t(3,1),t(1,-1),t(2,-1) | a(-5) ; a(1) ; a(3) | nil | n[1]: nxor -> n[2]: nseq ;; n[1]: nxor -> n[3]: nseq ;; n[2]: nseq -> n[5]: nor ;; n[3]: nseq -> n[4]: nseq ;; n[4]: nseq -> n[5]: nor ;; n[5]: nor -> n[-7]: nseq ;; n[-5]: nseq -> n[1]: nxor | executing  `

 The input action 3 has been placed into the list of correct actions from the list of input actions, and it has received an activation indicator.
 Interstingly, two other actions, ` 1 ` and ` 2 ` have also received activation indicators with the value ` -1 `, which indicates that these actions have been blocked.

+### Fourth action: 2

 Similarly, in order to send the next action, ` 2 ` to the input of the supervision system, it has to be added into the list of input actions of the last configuration:

 ` a(2) | t(-5,1),t(3,1),t(1,-1),t(2,-1) | a(-5) ; a(1) ; a(3) | nil | n[1]: nxor -> n[2]: nseq ;; n[1]: nxor -> n[3]: nseq ;; n[2]: nseq -> n[5]: nor ;; n[3]: nseq -> n[4]: nseq ;; n[4]: nseq -> n[5]: nor ;; n[5]: nor -> n[-7]: nseq ;; n[-5]: nseq -> n[1]: nxor | executing  `.